 Billed as Europe’s first organic, vegan Japanese restaurant that takes waste seriously and encourages customers to do the same.
 Expect to find a range of plant-based sushi and other Japanese classics, like bento boxes, udon and tempura.
 The menu also offers a range of gluten free menu options and takes its health focus further by adding brown rice flour to increase the fibre content in its traditional sushi rice.
 We also like their fried dishes, like the tempura, include seaweed to assist with digestion.
 We’re not sure of the science behind this one, but we love both tempura and seaweed, so we’re sold.

 A brilliant example of Japanese food, perhaps where you’d least expect to find it.
 From a residential Hackney street, step into an oasis of Zen, the calm and sleek interior design is understated, showing cool, creative flair.
 The attention to detail embodies the approach to food here too.
-The menu is imaginative and responds individual dietary choices (vegetarian and vegan, naturally).
+The menu here in Uchi is imaginative and responds to individual dietary choices (vegetarian and vegan, naturally).
 The sushi goes beyond expectation and there are a number of plant-based options.
 Dishes like the miso aubergine and tempura broccoli competed for our affections, but anything you order is pretty delightful.

 Its no-MSG policy and it’s friendly, local feel, make Saki a favourite Crouch End haunt.
 There are a several veg-based nigiri, such as the seaweed gunkan, tamago and inari, as well as all several hand rolls, some standard and others more exotic like the Green Goddess which contains kelp powder.
 A must try is the restaurant's signature Rock n’ Roll hand roll featuring sweet potato tempura and Kewpie mayo (the cult-classic Japanese mayo, and no, it’s not vegan).
 There’s also a veggie sushi platter, a veggie bento box, as well as a tofu steak, croquettes, agedashi tofu and and gyoza on the menu, and all worth a try.